Harry Primrose, 6th Earl of Rosebery

-Albert Edward Harry Meyer Archibald Primrose, 6th Earl of Rosebery, 2nd Earl of Midlothian, KT, DSO, MC, PC, FRSE (8 January 1882 – 31 May 1974), styled Lord Dalmeny until 1929, was a British liberal politician who briefly served as Secretary of State for Scotland in 1945.
+Albert Edward Harry Meyer Archibald Primrose, 6th Earl of Rosebery, 2nd Earl of Midlothian, KT, DSO, MC, PC, FRSE (8 January 1882 – 31 May 1974), styled Lord Dalmeny until 1929, was a British Liberal politician who briefly served as Secretary of State for Scotland in 1945.
 He was the Member of Parliament for Midlothian from 1906 to 1910.
 He became the Earl of Rosebery and Midlothian in 1929 and was thus a member of the House of Lords until his death.

-Early life and education
+Early life

 He was born at Dalmeny House west of Edinburgh on 8 January 1882.
 His parents were Archibald Primrose, 5th Earl of Rosebery, Liberal Prime Minister of the United Kingdom (from 1894 to 1895) and Hannah Primrose, Countess of Rosebery, a member of the Rothschild family.
 He was the brother of Neil Primrose and the writer Lady Sybil Grant.

 He was educated at Eton then undertook military training at the Royal Military College, Sandhurst.

-Military career
+Career

 Lord Dalmeny was commissioned into the Grenadier Guards as a Second lieutenant 12 February 1902.

 During the First World War, he served in France from 1914 to 1917 as Camp Commandant and ADC to General Allenby and subsequently in Palestine as Allenby's Military Secretary.

-Cricket career
+Cricket and horse racing

 As Lord Dalmeny he was a prominent cricketer.
 He played two first-class matches for Middlesex in 1902.
 He served as captain of Surrey from 1905 to 1907.
 He played in 102 first-class matches in all, scoring 3551 runs at an average of 22.47, including two centuries.
 His highest score was 138 against Leicestershire in 1905, when he added 260 for the sixth wicket in 130 minutes with J. N. Crawford.
 He was a hitter of notable power and though never consistent he could on occasions "knock the best bowling all over the field", as when he hit 58 against Nottinghamshire on a difficult wicket at The Oval in 1905.
 Against Essex in 1906 he scored 52 in 37 minutes in the first innings and 58 not out in 45 minutes in the second.

 Rosebery was also a notable race-horse owner.
 He won The Derby with Blue Peter and Ocean Swell, and won most other classic British flat races, with horses bred at his Mentmore and Crafton Studs.